1.0" Fossil Raptor Pathological Phalange (Toe) - Texas

 There are a number of theropods from this formation and identifying a genus or species from a single hand or foot bone is very difficult.

 This specimen was collected within the past year on private deeded property in Brewster County, Texas.
-You won't see any other dinosaur material from the Aguja & Javelina Formations for sale because nearly all of the formation lies within the boundaries of a national park or in Mexico which can not be collected.
-One of our partners was lucky enough to purchase several hundred acres of ranch land in Texas containing a good exposure of these formations and we will be offering more material from the locality in the future.
+You won't see any other dinosaur material from the Aguja and Javelina Formations for sale because nearly all of the formations lie within the boundaries of Big Bend National Park, where fossils may not be collected, or in Mexico, where fossils cannot be commercially traded.
+One of our partners was lucky enough to purchase several hundred acres of ranch land in Texas containing a good exposure of these formations, and we will be offering more material from the locality in the future.

 SOLD